 Most regular cannabis users will tell you there are dozens of varieties of marijuana.
 Often referred to as strains, they relate to the plant’s chemistry.
 Each plant is made of different percentages of more than 545 chemical compounds.

-Every combination of cannabinoids, terpenes, flavonoids has a different effect on the user, and there are dozens of known strains.
+, terpenes, flavonoids has a different effect on the user, and there are dozens of known strains.
 Some of the most popular include,

 Smoking - is the fastest method with an onset of minutes that peaks after 30 to 60 minutes.

-Vaporisation - has the same results as smoking without the dangers of smoke inhalation.
+Vaping - has the same results as smoking without the dangers of smoke inhalation.

-Edible – takes the longest to take effect and varies more from patient-to-patient than other types of consumption.
+Edibles – takes the longest to take effect and varies more from patient-to-patient than other types of consumption.
 The onset is 45 to 90 minutes, and the duration is four to six hours, depending on the dose.